 This figure has twenty two points of articulation in this form.
 This includes five in each arm and leg and even waist articulation.
 His cannon has a 5mm peg, so it can fit in his fists or on 5mm ports in his upper arms for a more "G1" appearance.
 If you want to have him hold his cannon up at an angle, you'll have to fiddle a bit with the cannon and the shoulder armor pieces, but it is doable.
 The joints on his upper body are very tight thanks to some ratchet joints.
 The hinges on the legs that swing outward are a bit less tight, but he can stand just fine.
 One cool bit of movement involves the feet, which are on hinges that allow you to position the feet out and in for balance.

 Galvatron's main "action feature" in this mode involves his crown.
 When you attach Nucleon in head mode, he does not have the crown pieces sticking up over the helmet section.
 Pull open his chest and the crown piece flips out on top of the head, effectively asking as an open mask that allows you to see his face.
 You can see this action below:

 This is one of those features that is great in concept, but the execution is not 100% successful.
 First off the crown/mask does not really look like part of the head since it is relatively thick and does not tough the face 100% (there's a tiny gap).
 Also, the crown restricts head movement a bit.
 It does not prevent it however.
-The head can turn to look side to side a few degrees, but it is not the total freedom of movement that some fans may want.
+The head can turn to look side to side a few degrees, but it is not the total freedom of movement that some fans may want (and was seen on the prototype video above).
 Personally I give the designers an E for Effort on this gimmick, but I recognize it's hardly perfect.